dvilelaf/prism/README.md

 Prism is a multi-platform GUI and CLI tool for splitting and reconstructing secrets using [Shamir's Secret Sharing](https://en.wikipedia.org/wiki/Shamir%27s_secret_sharing).
 It allows you to securely divide a secret (such as a password or recovery key) into multiple parts, requiring only a subset of those parts to reconstruct the original secret.
 This is useful for secure backup, key management, and sharing sensitive information among trusted parties.

+> **⚠️ Windows Security Warning:**
+> Some versions of Windows Defender or other antivirus software may mistakenly detect Prism as malware when running the standalone executable.
+This is a false positive caused by the way cryptographic and packaging tools work.
+> If you trust the source and downloaded Prism from the official repository, you can safely ignore this warning and allow the program to run.

 ## Features

 - **Split secrets:** Divide a secret into _n_ parts, with a configurable threshold _k_ needed to reconstruct it.